Keeping safe in the City

 Everyone has the right to live safely and without fear.

-Hate and harassment incidents can take many different forms, including verbal abuse, bullying or intimidation, physical attacks, threats, graffiti, arson, malicious online communication.
+Hate and harassment incidents can take many different forms, including verbal abuse, bullying or intimidation, physical attacks, threats, graffiti, arson or malicious online communication.

 If you are a victim of a violent crime, abuse, stalking or bullying, here are a list of charities that can offer support or guidance on personal safety.